Skip to code content (skip section selection)

 (15) Drainage plans can be rejected by the Town Engineer if they incorporate structures and facilities that will demand considerable maintenance, will be difficult to maintain, or utilize numerous small structures, if other alternatives are physically possible.

 (16) The drainage system and all stormwater management structures within the town (including both public and private portions) will be designed to the same engineering and technical criteria and standards.
-The Department of Planning and Development's review will be the same whether the portion of the drainage system will be under public or private control or ownership.
+The Department of Engineering and Development Services review will be the same whether the portion of the drainage system will be under public or private control or ownership.

 (17) All stormwater management measures shall be designed in accordance with the design criteria contained in the SCDHEC or Town stormwater BMP manual and/or stormwater design manual, using procedures contained in this manual or procedures approved by the Town Engineer.